Goat: Husbandry

-In the Indian subcontinent and much of Asia, goats are kept largely for milk production, both in commercial and household settings.
-The goats in this area may be kept closely housed or may be allowed to range for fodder.
-The Salem Black goat is herded to pasture in fields and along roads during the day, but is kept penned at night for safe-keeping.
+Husbandry, or animal care and use, varies by region and culture.
+The minimal requirements for goats include a grazing area or the bringing of fodder to penned animals, with enough hayracks for all of them to feed simultaneously; fresh water; salt licks; space for the animals to exercise; and disposal of soiled bedding.

-In Africa and the Mideast, goats are typically run in flocks with sheep.
+In Africa and the Middle East, goats are typically run in flocks with sheep.
 This maximizes the production per acre, as goats and sheep prefer different food plants.
 Multiple types of goat-raising are found in Ethiopia, where four main types have been identified: pastured in annual crop systems, in perennial crop systems, with cattle, and in arid areas, under pastoral (nomadic) herding systems.
 In all four systems, however, goats were typically kept in extensive systems, with few purchased inputs.

-Household goats are traditionally kept in Nigeria.
-While many goats are allowed to wander the homestead or village, others are kept penned and fed in what is called a 'cut-and-carry' system.
-This type of husbandry is also used in parts of Latin America.
-Cut-and-carry, which refers to the practice of cutting down grasses, corn or cane for feed rather than allowing the animal access to the field, is particularly suited for types of feed, such as corn or cane, that are easily destroyed by trampling.
+In Nigeria and in parts of Latin America, some goats are allowed to wander the homestead or village, while others are kept penned and fed in a 'cut-and-carry' system.
+This involves cutting grasses, maize or cane for feed rather than allowing the animal access to the field.
+The system is well suited for crops like maize that are sensitive to trampling.

-Pet goats may be found in many parts of the world when a family keeps one or more animals for emotional reasons rather than as production animals.
-It is becoming more common for goats to be kept exclusively as pets in North America and Europe.
+Worldwide population

+The top producers of goat milk in 2022 were India (6.25 million metric tons), Bangladesh (0.91 million metric tons), and South Sudan (0.52 million metric tons).
+As of 2015, India slaughters 41% of 124.4 million goats each year.
+The 0.6 million metric tonnes of goat meat make up 8% of India's annual meat production.
+Approximately 440 million goats are slaughtered each year for meat worldwide, yielding 6.37 million metric tons of meat.